wayne1116/LeetCode/Weekly Contest/Weekly Contest(171-180)/Weekly Contest 178/README.md

 ### Linked List in Binary Tree(Medium)

+    Given a binary tree root and a linked list with head as the first node.

+    Return True if all the elements in the linked list starting from the head correspond to some downward path connected in the binary tree otherwise return False.

+    In this context downward path means a path that starts at some node and goes downwards.

+**Constraints:**

+- 1 <= node.val <= 100 for each node in the linked list and binary tree.
+- The given linked list will contain between 1 and 100 nodes.
+- The given binary tree will contain between 1 and 2500 nodes.

 ---

 ### Minimum Cost to Make at Least One Valid Path in a Grid(Hard)